Azure/PMAgent-onboarding/.github/ISSUE_TEMPLATE/pm-agent-queries-template.md

         ```

         - Select `Export` -> `Export to CSV` to download the result.
-        - Paste the fcuntions with KQL syntax in markdown, and update each function **with proper comments** to the PM Agent understand them.
+        - Paste the functions with KQL syntax in markdown, and update each function **with proper comments** to the PM Agent understand them.
             - You could also use the following prompts to ask AI to help you clean up the functions.

         ```markdown